Group

 Mr. Alexakis has published numerous papers in prestigious journals and has published a number of books on finance (Behavioral Finance, Islamic Finance and Banking, Takaful – Islamic Insurance, among others).
 In addition to his academic experience, Mr. Alexakis has significant professional experience as a CEO in companies in the financial sector.

-Aimilios Giannopoulos, son of Polykarpos, Independent Non-Executive Member
+Aimilios Yiannopoulos, son of Polykarpos, Independent Non-Executive Member

-Mr. Aimilios Giannopoulos has many years of extensive experience in senior management positions in the financial sector.
+Mr Aimilios Yiannopoulos is a certified Auditor-Accountant (FCA, ICAEW) with many years of extended experience in senior management positions in the field of financial services.
 He has been an independent non-executive member in CrediaBank’s BoD since 2022.

-Mr. Giannopoulos was born in London where he completed his studies (holder of a degree from Southgate College in Business Strategy and Economics), is a member of the Institute of Chartered Accountants of England and Wales FCA, ICAEW, and a member of the Board of Directors of the Hellenic Club of Non-Executive Directors.
+Mr. Yiannopoulos was born in London, where he completed his studies in Business Strategy and Economics at Southgate College.
+He is a Fellow of the Institute of Chartered Accountants in England and Wales (FCA, ICAEW).

 Ioannis Zographakis, son of Georgios, Independent Non-Executive Member

 He started his career in 1990 at Citibank in Greece as a Management Associate for Europe, Middle East and Africa region.
 In 1996 he moved to the US as Director of Finance for CitiMortgage and in 1997, he became Chief Financial Officer of Citigroup Consumer Finance, subsequently assuming the position of Chief Financial Officer (CFO) for the Consumer Assets Division in the Americas.
-From 1998 to 2004, he worked at Student Loan Corporation, a subsidiary of Citigroup.
-In 2005, he returned to Europe as Head of Consumer and Housing Credit for Citibank’s Europe, Middle East and Africa region, and Head of Retail Banking UK.
+From 1998 to 2004, he worked at Student Loan Corporation as CFO, COO and since 2001 as CEO.
+In 2005, he returned to Europe as Head of Consumer and Housing Credit for Citibank’s Europe, Middle East and Africa region and Head of Retail Banking UK.
 In 2006, he took up the position of General Manager of Retail Banking at Citibank Greece, where he remained until 2011.
 He has served on the Board of Directors of Student Loan Corporation in the US, Tiresias S.A. in Greece, Diners Club Greece and National Bank of Greece.

-Mr. Zografakis studied Civil Engineering (BSc) at Imperial College London and completed his postgraduate studies in Business Administration (MBA) at Carnegie Mellon University in the US.
+Mr. Zographakis studied Civil Engineering (BSc) at Imperial College London and completed his postgraduate studies in Business Administration (MBA) at Carnegie Mellon University in the US.

-Mr. Panagiotis Liargovas is a Professor at the Department of Economics of the University of the Peloponnese, and since 2019, he is the BoD Chairman of the Centre of Planning and Economic Research (KEPE) and of the National Productivity Board.
+Mr. Panagiotis Liargkovas is a Professor at the Department of Economics of the University of the Peloponnese and since 2019, he is the BoD Chairman of the Centre of Planning and Economic Research (KEPE) and of the National Productivity Board.
 He has published over 100 articles in international academic journals and over 20 books.

 He studied Economics at the University of Athens and Clark University, Massachusetts (USA) where he received his Ph.D in 1991.

-He has been a Fulbright Scholar, a Bakalas Foundation Scholar, a Teaching Assistant Scholar (Clark University).
+He has been a Fulbright Scholar at the Bakalas Foundation and at Clark University.
 He has taught at universities both abroad and in Greece, including Clark University, Bologna University, the Universities of Athens, Patras and of Thessaly.

-He has worked as an intern for the European Committee, as a special advisor to the Greek Ministry of Finance, the Greek Ministry of Foreign Affairs and the Municipality of Athens, and as a Director at the National School of Public Administration and Local Government (ESDDA).
-During the period 2013-18, he was the Head of the Parliamentary Budget Office at the Hellenic Parliament.
+He has worked as an intern for the European Committee, as a special advisor to the Greek Ministry of Finance, the Greek Ministry of Foreign Affairs and the Municipality of Athens and as a Director at the National School of Public Administration and Local Government (ESDDA).
+During the period 2013-18, he was the Head of the Parliamentary Budget Office at the Hellenic Parliament while during the period 2019-2025 he was Chairman of the Board and Scientific Director of the Center for Planning and Economic Research (KEPE) and the National Productivity Council.
 Since February 2025, he is an independent non-executive member of CrediaBank.

 Aimilios Stasinakis, son of Konstantinos, Independent Non-Executive Member

 Mr. Aimilios Stasinakis is an experienced executive in Investment Banking, Strategic Consulting and Public Investment issues as he has served as Secretary for Public Entities and Enterprises at the Greek Ministry of Economy and Finance.
-Since early 2022 until today, he has been the Head of Visa Inc for Greece, Cyprus, Malta and Israel.
+Since early 2022 until April 2025, he has been the Head of Visa Inc. for Greece, Cyprus, Malta and Israel.

 Aimilios Stasinakis has completed his studies in administration at Warwick Business School (BSc), the London School of Economics (MSc Management specializing in International M&A) and Saïd Business School of Oxford University (ΕΜΒΑ).